 What is Real Cider & Perry?

-With the number of outlets for real cider diminishing, even in the West Country, and the situation with perry (which is made from pears) even worse, CAMRA set up a cider and perry committee to inform consumers about the choice of real cider and perry available and to encourage the producers to continue production.
+CAMRA set up a cider and perry committee to inform consumers about the choice of real cider and perry available and to encourage the producers to continue production.

-CAMRA would like to encourage all pubs to stock at least one real cider or perry preferably if possible from a local stockist.
+CAMRA would like to encourage all pubs to stock at least one real cider or perry preferably, if possible, from a local stockist.
 There are now cider producers all round the country and not just the traditional cider counties of Devon, Somerset and Herefordshire.

-Unlike real ale production, which can happen at any time of the year, real cider & perry can only be made when the fruit is ripe.
+Unlike real ale production, which brewing can happen at any time of the year, real cider & perry can only be made when the fruit is ripe.
 October is a very active time for producers, especially for those who make only a small amount of cider.
 Harvest time for cider fruit is roughly from September to November and by October production is in full flow.

 Cider Alive in SE London

 London hasn’t been a great place for cider in recent decades, but more recently a rise interest in Cider has seen many pubs retailing real cider rather than the fizzy stuff made from concentrate.

 SE London pubs like the Blythe Hill Tavern have been stocking real cider for a few years with a good following.

 The Miller in Snowsfields, SE1 has a number of cider handpumps and puts on its own large one day cider & perry festival in July each year.